 UML Activity D iagrams is a special case of a statechart diagram in which all of the states are action states and the transitions are triggered by the completion of actions in the source state.
 Use an activity diagram to describe the internal behavior of a method and represent a flow driven by internally generated actions.

-In Edraw Professional, the UML Activity Diagrams template and shapes are in the Software folder.
+In Edraw Max, the UML Activity Diagrams template and shapes are in the Software folder.

 UML Activity Diagram Symbols

 Edraw is an ideal software to draw UML activity diagrams.

 Examples of UML Activity Diagrams

 How to Draw UML Activity Diagrams

 1. Identify the scope of the activity diagram

 Begin by identifying what you are modeling.
 Is it a single use case?
 A portion of a use case?
 A business process that includes several use cases?
 A single method of a class?
 Once you identify the scope of your diagram, you should add a label at the top, using a note, indicating an appropriate title for the diagram and a unique identifier for it.
 You may also want to include the date and even the names of the authors of the diagram.